golioth/docs/docs/reference/2-protocols/1-coap/7-ota.md

 ### Firmware Report Reason

-- For a full list of `state` codes, please see the [golioth_ota_reason](https://firmware-sdk-docs.golioth.io/group__golioth__ota.html) enum on the Golioth Firmware SDK doxygen reference.
+- For a full list of `reason` codes, please see the [golioth_ota_reason](https://firmware-sdk-docs.golioth.io/group__golioth__ota.html) enum on the Golioth Firmware SDK doxygen reference.